dscolby/CausalELM.jl/README.md

 have the counterfactual, making conventional methods of statistical analysis infeasible.
 However, it may still be possible to get an unbiased estimate of the causal effect (ATE, ATE, or ITT) by predicting the counterfactual and comparing it to the observed outcomes.
-This is the approach CausalELM takes to estimate event study designs (interrupted time series analysis), G-Computation, DRE, and meatlearning via S-Learners, T-Learners, and X-Learners.
-In event study designs, we want to estimate the effect of some intervention on the outcome of a single unit that we observe during multiple time periods.
+This is the approach CausalELM takes to conduct interrupted time series analysis, G-Computation, DRE, and meatlearning via S-Learners, T-Learners, and X-Learners.
+In interrupted time series analysis, we want to estimate the effect of some intervention on the outcome of a single unit that we observe during multiple time periods.
 For example, we might want to know how the announcement of a merger affected the price of Stock A. To do this, we need to know what the price of stock A would have been if the merger had not been